 We’ve had this grandma’s old rocking chair for thirteen years just covered up with simple fabric that was quickly sown together.
 I wasn’t too happy with that cover up but it made the chair look at least somewhat decent.
 I loved and treasured the chair anyway.
 Though, I had been thinking about getting it upholstered properly but I didn’t want to pay that much money to get it done…

 Then I finally found the perfect way to make this old chair look gorgeous.
 I heard about this amazing product and I decided to give it a try: I painted the upholstered parts with chalk paint.
 The paint was the traditional “brush-on” kind you could just as well use on the wooden parts.
 I am so surprised it turned out that great!
-I am more than happy with the result because the turned out so much better than I could even imagine.
+I am more than happy with the result.
+The chair turned out so much better than I could even imagine.
 Just love how the pattern of the upholstery looks now, perfect!

 About the paint

-I used this exact Rust Oleum Chalky finish Furniture paint that you can get from amazon for example.
-The US version of Chalky finish is Rust Oleum [amazon_textlink asin=’B01J44EEUO’ text=’Chalked’ template=’ProductLink’ store=’treasureddiy-20′ marketplace=’US’ link_id=’6f159356-0c4d-11e8-88ec-0344bd9ee7a9′].
+In Europe Rust Oleum markets the paint by different name, Chalky Finish.
+The US version is Rust Oleum Chalked.
 You can easily shop the products I used by clicking the product images containing affiliate links to amazon’s product page.
 I am more than happy to recommend both the paint and wax.
-This Anthracite grey is the actual tone I used and it’s available in Europe.
+Anthracite grey is the actual tone I used and it’s available in Europe.
 Country gray which is available in the US appears very similar.
 The color appears lighter in reality than it does in the product picture.
 Adding the wax also affects the tone a little.
 Instead of wax you could try this protective topcoat, which is easier to apply and highly rated on amazon.

 How to do it – some pointers before the step-by-step guide